 the geography of the lost valley probably fits in with his literary themes.

 to range widely in mammal areas, and our lost world features, as usual,

 two competing societies.
-Interestingly, as in Pal-Ul-Don, the triceratops are domesticated critters,
+Interestingly, as in Pal-Ul-Don, the triceratops

-an aggressive bad tempered beast, though in this case, not apparently carnivorous.
+Jan's triceratops is an aggressive bad tempered beast, though in this case,

-sorts.
+of various sorts.
 In addition to fighting the Itschysaur, he

 He also gets to ride a triceratops.
 Basically, we're chock

 I've argued in other articles on Caprona, Zanthodon and